mysterious-coding/base_entranced/README.md

 * Improved health bar precision.
 * Fixed not regenerating force after force jumping into a vehicle.
 * You can now taunt while moving.
+* Teamoverlay data is now broadcast to spectators who are following other players.
+* Fixed improper initialization of votes causing improper vote counts and improper display of teamvotes.
+* Generic "you can only change classes once every 5 seconds" message has been replaced with a message containing the remaining number of seconds until you can change classes.

+#Features that are also in Alpha's base_enhanced
+These are features in base_entranced that are also available in Alpha's base_enhanced.
+Since base_entranced and Alpha's base_enhanced share the same ancestor (Sil's base_enhanced), and they are both open source, they share a number of features.

+####`/lockteams`
+Callvote or rcon command; shortcut for setting `/g_maxGameClients`.
+Use arguments `2s`, `3s`, `4s`, `5s`, `6s`, `7s`, or `reset` to specify amount.
+For example, `/lockteams 4s` sets `g_maxGameClients` to 8.

+Teams are automatically unlocked at intermission, or if there are 0 players in-game.

+####`/g_maxNameLength`
+Sets the maximum permissible player name length.
+35 is the basejka default; anything higher than that is untested (this cvar was intended to be set *lower* than 35).

+####Bugfixes and other changes
+* Troll/box characters (WSI fonts) are now disallowed from being in player names due to breaking formatting.

-#Features that are also in base_enhanced
+#Features that are also in Sil's base_enhanced
-These are features in base_entranced that are also available in base_enhanced.
-Since base_entranced was originally based on base_enhanced, and they are both open source, they share a number of features.
-Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.
+These are features in base_entranced that are also available in Sil's base_enhanced.
+Since base_entranced was originally based on Sil's base_enhanced, and they are both open source, they share a number of features.

 ####`/class`
 Clientside command.
 Use first letter of class to change, like `/class a` for assault, `/class s` for scout, etc. For maps with more than 6 classes, you can use `/class 7`, `/class 8`, etc.